What is a TTL?

 A few traits and required skills of good TTLs include:

-- Hard skills: high-quality testing output with proven track record, attention to details, expertise managing test cycles based on customer requirements across multiple technologies, Experience with uTest and an understanding of test cycle operations, and device/industry specific expertise
+Hard skills: High-quality testing output with proven track record, attention to detail, expertise managing test cycles based on customer requirements across multiple technologies, experience with uTest and an understanding of test cycle operations, and device/industry specific expertise

 How do I become a TTL?

 New TTL candidates are selected directly from the uTest community.
 When a TTL position becomes available, a member of the project team may choose to nominate a tester that they know first hand possesses the knowledge, skills, and experience required to become a successful TTL.
 Otherwise, testers who are interested in learning more information on the TTL requirements and application/waitlist process can contact us using the “TTL Application” category of our contact form.
 If you meet the below criteria, we invite you to sign up for the TTL Wait List for future consideration.

 - Must be a uTest member for at least 6 months.

 - Must have at least 100 approved bug reports.

 - Must have at least 30 approved test cases.